 All these monuments on the Acropolis of Athens were preserved for 20 centuries, for 2000 whole years.
 Unfortunately, they did not manage to escape from Elgin's - the then ambassador to Istanbul- sacrilege.
 He removed most of the sculptural decoration of the monuments, entire columns from their bases, and hundreds of objects and transported them all to England and sold them to the British Museum, where they can be found to this day despite Greece’s dismay.

 The Ancient Agora of Athens

-Beneath the hill of the Acropolis, lies the Ancient Agora of Athens.
+Beneath the hill of the Acropolis, lies the Ancient Agora of Athens, another one of the famous landmarks related to Greek Mythology in the capital city.
 The place where the Republic of Pericles flourished, where the heart of ancient Athenian society was beating.

 The main buildings of the Agora include the Basilica Stoa, the Bouleuterion, the Dome, the Register, the Altar of the 12 Gods, the Stoa of Attalos, the Various Stoa, the Library of Pantain, the Conservatory of Agrippa, and the temple of Hephaestus.